crispy-computing-machine/embedder2/README.md

 ## Limitations

-Currently, there is one *major* limitation: It does not embed PHP *completely*, rather it ouputs PHP into a DLL, as of now called php5ts.dll
+Currently, there is one *major* limitation: It does not embed PHP *completely*, rather it ouputs PHP into a DLL, as of now called php7ts.dll

-This is the same for extensions, shared ones must be loaded via `php-embed.ini`
+This is the same for extensions, shared ones must be loaded via `php.ini`

 ## Compiliation Requirements
 You'll need: